 Setting up an ad like this is very easy, you're going to want to switch your ad placements to automatic to manual, then limit your campaign to Facebook Messenger Inbox Ads only.

 Send to Messenger Ads are unusual because they skip your landing page.
 Usually collecting leads requires a user to click on the ad, view your landing page then fill out a contact form.
+We've created a step to by guide to creating Click to Messenger Ads and detailed how we created 4,240 Facebook Messenger leads for about $400USD.

 With Send to Messenger Ads, you can maximize your ad spend by completely removing the landing page part of your funnel.
 If you've got a 50% churn rate on your landing page, then you can likely double the number of leads you get with this method.